geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 11. If you are prompted to install the **NuGet provider**, enter **Y** to select **[Y] Yes**.

-12. If you are prompted to install the module from **PSGallery,** enter **A** to select **[A] Yes to All.**
+12. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery),** enter **A** to select **[A] Yes to All.**

 13. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.

-14. You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:<br/>
+You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:<br/>

 	**Install-Module AzureADPreview**

-15. If you are prompted to confirm that you want to execute this command, enter **A** to select **[A] Yes to All**.
+14. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery),** enter **A** to select **[A] Yes to All.**

-16. You have now installed the Windows PowerShell modules required to access Azure AD.
+15. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
+You have now installed the Windows Azure Active Directory PowerShell Module.

-17. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next lab.
+16. Remain logged into the domain controller VM and keep the Windows PowerShell window open for the next lab.